Experiential Learning Depot

 • Students share their final products and new information with each other and an authentic audience.

 This project will help students identify suitable careers to work toward.
 They may determine from this experience that the career they chose to explore is not for them.
-That is the one of the most important reasons for doing this project at all.
+That is one of the most important reasons for doing this project at all.

-If you have a student that is not interested in the career they chose to study for this project, they can try again as many times as they would like.
+If you have a student who is not interested in the career they chose to study for this project, they can try again as many times as they would like.
 The idea is to get students working with professionals in their career of interest to determine if that career is a good fit.

 Step 5: Senior Community Action Project